 Co-Occurring Challenges (Endorsement Training)

-The Co-Occurring Challenges Training is a two day training designed to educate Certified Peer Specialists and Certified Recovery Coaches about the philosophies, issues, and practices underlying each other’s work.
+The Co-Occurring Challenges Training is a two day training designed to educate Mental Health Peer Specialists and Certified Peer Recovery Support Specialist about the philosophies, issues, and practices underlying each other’s work.

-Half of each training class is comprised of Certified Peer Specialists and the other half is comprised of Certified Recovery Coaches.
-To be eligible for the training, a Certified Peer Specialist must have been employed or volunteering as a peer specialist at least half time for a minimum of six months.
+Half of each training class is comprised of Mental Health Peer Specialists and the other half is comprised of Certified Peer Recovery Support Specialist.
+To be eligible for the training, a Peer Specialist must have been employed or volunteering as a peer specialist at least half time for a minimum of six months.

-The Recovery Support Services to Peers with Co-Occurring Challenges curriculum has been developed as a resource for experienced peer recovery coaches and certified peer specialists from the substance use and mental health recovery support communities.
+The Co-Occurring Challenges curriculum has been developed as a resource for experienced peer specialists from the substance use and mental health recovery support communities.
 The curriculum provides an interactive approach to:

 Development of this training was a joint effort of Via Hope and the Mental Health and Substance Abuse Division of the Department of State Health Services.
 The training consists of the following modules: